jbahamon/ctm-lucca/Readme.md

 toward your opponent for a bit before dissapearing, and you can make it move up or down by pressing U or D.

-**Time Egg **: D, B, D, F + a/b/c (Standing) Requires 1000 Power.
+**Gate Trap**: D, B, D, F + a/b/c (Standing) Requires 1000 Power.

-Lucca shows her work with Time Eggs by using one against your opponent.
+Lucca uses her Gate Key to open a Gate on the floor.
+If the opponent stands on it, they will fall through it.
+You don't see what's on the other side of the Gate, but it sure sounds like it hurts.

-This attack has a very short range, but if it connects, your opponent will be thrown into Lavos' pocket dimension.
+The Gate stays open for a bit after you create it.

 This is a throw, so keep in mind it won't work against unthrowable enemies (bosses are an example).